mee404/mee404.github.io/index.md

 This is the homepage for our course.
 Visit this page frequently to see the announcements and other things related with the course.

+_(Notice: Github.io does not support HTML target tag.
+If you want ctrl+Click will open the links in new tabs.)_

 ### **Latest Announcements**

 - This year the course will be held in the fall semester.